kaipasciak/DEX/README.md

 ## To-do
+- Look at decimal calculation when deploying mock tokens in test file
 - Figure out how to deploy onto ganache blockchain using hardhat project deploy script
 - Write test script and debug deploy script if needed
 - Write launch.py to interact with dApp through python